corincerami/scene-hub-v2/README.md

   So people can find us more easily

 #### Acceptance Criteria
-- [ ] When creating a new band I should be given the option to select genres
+- [x] When creating a new band I must enter at least one genre
-- [ ] On the form, genres should appear as a series of checkboxes
-- [ ] I must select at least one genre, or as many as I like
-- [ ] My band's genre should appear on the band's show page
+- [x] My band's genre should appear on the band's show page

-### As a user
-  I want to search for shows based on genre
-  So I can find bands that fit my style

 ### As a fan
   I want to be able to view a band's profile